OpenDataforWeb3/Resources/docs/Legos.md

 - [Github](https://github.com/BrightID)
 - Summary: BrightID is building an identity lego that allows users to prove to applications that they only exist once in any given system.
 It's one of the legos used in Gitcoin Passport.
 You can get 50% bonus matching for all your Gitcoin grants by joining BrightID and connecting it to your Gitcoin Passport.
 =======
-**On-chain Footprint Lego**

-- How It Works : The TDD (Transaction Date Mean Difference) metric is utilized by this Lego, and it is computed by subtracting each transaction date from the following one to obtain the difference, then dividing by the total number of transactions (i.e., the mean difference or average difference).
-- This Lego was developed to counter any attempts by a Sybil attacker to get around transaction count-based security measures by carrying out insignificant transactions in a short period of time to increase the number of transactions, avoid detection, and carry out their attack.

-**Address Correlation Lego**

- - How It Works: The "address correlation Lego" is a pattern-identification Lego that is intended to be used against previously known sybil patterns that will be stored in a readable format (currently using a pandas dataframe).
-Its purpose is to judge the correlation between the activities of an address and those of sybil addresses using the Spearman's rank correlation coefficient.

-**Flagged Activity**

-- How It Works: _Returns whether address is in close association with addresses flagged as phishing/scam on Etherscan (send or receive event; last 365 days)._

-**Script-Call to API**

-- How It Works: _Imitate Bankless' use of "bot-label" for any python, curl, etc. direct-access to Passport API_

-**On-Trend**

-- How It Works: _Determines whether user donation array is within-range for statistical averages of the community_

 **Resources**